-Over 80 percent of Foster College students undertake at least two internship experiences, many with Fortune 500 companies.
+Over 70 percent of Foster College students undertake at least two internship experiences, many with Fortune 500 companies.
 Bradley’s Smith Career Center can help you find the right internship placement and give you the assistance and tools to secure it.
 In addition to on-the-job experience, internships often convert into full-time employment for many students.
-Foster College of Business graduates routinely gain full-time career positions with top employers including, JP Morgan, State Farm, Caterpillar, Boeing, PepsiCo, Northern Trust, Apple Computers, and Kraft.
+Foster College of Business graduates routinely gain full-time career positions with top employers including, Caterpillar Inc., CliftonLarsonAllenn LLP, Deloitte Development LLC, Enterprise Rent-A-Car Company, and the HON Corporation.

 Smith Career Center counselors will help you develop a career plan, ready your resume, pinpoint promising job fairs, and provide interview tips to help you land your first job.
-For the past five years, at least 94 percent of our graduates were either putting their degrees to work or attending graduate school within their prospective fields within six months of graduation.
+For the past five years, at least 94 percent of our graduates were either putting their degrees to work or attending graduate school within their prospective fields.